MegaLoler/Magic-CPU/tutorial.md

 ***Note:*** The first part of this document is all explanation of the basics.
 See the end of this document for a practical tutorial!

-# Magic Assembly Basics
+# RuneCore Basics

-A program in magic assembly is just a series of **instructions**.
+A program in RuneCore (magic assembly) is just a series of **instructions**.
 The program executes from the very top and goes downwards.

 **Comments** start with a `;`.